-19-year-old with Hx pneumothorax, chest pain
+19-year-old with a history of pneumothorax and chest pain

 Patient will present as → a 19-year-old male transported to the ED following a car crash.
 Upon arrival, he is alert and anxious and appears to be in respiratory distress.
 A quick assessment reveals that she sustained trauma to his face, neck, and chest.
 His left hemithorax appears to be expanding more than the right.
 He is receiving oxygen via nonrebreathing mask.
 His vital signs are: respiratory rate 36 and labored.
 SpO2 is 85%.
 On physical exam, you notice decreased tactile fremitus, deviated trachea, hyperresonance, and diminished breath sounds.

 Pneumothorax is the accumulation of air in the pleural space